rockettheme/docs/Docs/accounts_billing/membership.md

 #### Misrepresentation

 RocketTheme encourages Club members to use its products with clients.
-It's RocketTheme's hope that its products make creating useful, dynamic websites a quick and easy experience for members.
+It is RocketTheme's hope that its products make creating useful, dynamic websites a quick and easy experience for members.

 We do not, however, encourage any activity that would lead someone to believe that a Club member is in any way directly associated with RocketTheme.
 The use of RocketTheme's logo, any copyrighted materials, and products are restricted to the terms of the membership agreement.